christosgalano/christosgalano.github.io/_posts/2023-03-03-github-actions-introduction.md

 ---
 title: "GitHub Actions: Introduction"
 excerpt: "In today's post we get an overview of GitHub Actions and its capabilities."
-tagline: "Introduction to GitHub Actions"
+tagline: "Starting out with GitHub Actions"
 header:
   overlay_color: "#24292f"
   teaser: assets/images/github-actions/github-actions-1.webp